What does sustainable eating involve?

 Grains and legumes should cover much of your caloric needs.
 With fruits and vegetables, you can buy frozen when it’s marked down—it’s just as nutritious as the fresh assortment.
 Shop for local, seasonal produce when available, then freeze for later use.

-The best plant-based recipe blogs
+The best blogs for sustainable plant-based recipes

 Here are some of the best plant-based websites that can help you meal and snack prep abound.